SFDO-Community-Sprints/OmbudsmanCloudCareSprints/README.md

 Liz McCormick

 ### Feb '21 SFDO Sprint Volunteers
-Participants: Michael Kolodner, Shelley Bolt, Laura Etzler, Liz McCormick, Dennis Markunas, Kathy Olney, Allison Roscoe, Bill Florio, and Sprinty
+Participants: Michael Kolodner, Shelley Bolt, Laura Etzler, Liz McCormick, Dennis Markunas, Kathy Olney, Allison Roscoe, Bill Florio, Rodney Zhu, and Sprinty

 ### OCC Community-Driven Vision
 OCC is an Open Source Commons application, built by community volunteers to handle Navy Ombudsman (volunteer) needs during crisis and day-to-day operations.
 With Ombudsman Cloud Care, Ombudsmen have access to a modern, secure, cloud-based case management and a collaboration solution so they will be ready for the regular challenges of deployment and the extraordinary stresses of future crises.